 Home Buying Guide

-As you decide between manufactured home communities and other locations where you can choose to locate your new home, it’s important to consider how they compare in terms of geographical area, local neighborhood amenities, and community amenities, as well as how they can accommodate your lifestyle.
-From there, using the right resources can help you make the most informed decision possible by giving you the information you need.
+When deciding on the location of your new home, it’s important to consider what each potential area offers in terms of geographical area, local neighborhood and community amenities, as well as how they can accommodate your lifestyle.
+Consider what you want for you and your family and gather information on each location to make the most informed decision possible.

-Alternatively, if you are looking to buy or lease a home in a manufactured home community, you’ll then have to decide on the type of community you wish to live in.
+Alternatively, you can buy or lease a home in a manufactured home community.
+There are several benefits to living in a land-lease community, including social or activity clubs, fitness amenities, and, of course, friendly neighbors.
 There are two main types of manufactured home communities:

 - All-age communities – These communities are designed to accommodate families of all ages.
 There are no age restrictions, so families with children are welcome.
 These communities offer different amenities and features, so be sure to research what’s important to you in a planned community and neighborhood.

 Finding a location to build your home is easier when you can talk to knowledgeable people in the industry.
-The Manufactured Housing Industry of Arizona (MHIA) – the voice of the factory built housing industry in Arizona – website can connect you with home retailers, manufactured home communities, lenders, installers, and other service providers in our network who can assist you during the purchasing process.
+The Manufactured Housing Industry of Arizona (MHIA) website– the voice of the factory-built housing industry in Arizona – can connect you with home retailers, manufactured home communities, lenders, installers, and other service providers in our network who can assist you during the decision-making process.